mikeathan/CodeLens/README.md

 1. Open Command Palette (Cmd+Shift+P)
 2. Run "CodeLens: Show NPM Dependency Graph"
-3. Enter package names (comma-separated) or use workspace dependencies
+3. Use the sidebar filters to include or exclude dependency types
-4. Choose whether to include devDependencies
+4. Select individual packages or press **Select All** to graph everything
-5. Explore the interactive dependency graph
+5. Click **Update Graph** to rebuild the visualization with your selection
-6. Click on nodes to open package pages on npmjs.com
+6. Explore the interactive dependency graph and click nodes to open the package page on npmjs.com

 ## Project Architecture